Animated Meshes in Core¶Reference

 Finding the Animated Meshes¶

 Animated Mesh objects can be found in Core Content window in the Art Objects section.

 Add an Animated Mesh to a Project¶

-Materials can be added to animated meshes like any 3D object, to create a single uniform color, and can be added to the skeletal rig and individual gear like normal static meshes.
+Materials can be added to non-humanoid animated meshes like any 3D object, to create a single uniform color, and can be added to the skeletal rig and individual gear like normal static meshes.

-To change the individual colors that are part of an animated mesh, create a new custom material from the material that the mesh begins with.
+To change the individual colors that are part of an animated mesh material, create a new custom material from the material that the mesh begins with.
 To learn more about using custom materials, see the custom materials reference.

 Animated meshes include sequences of movement for different game scenarios, that are automatically blended to move from one to the next seamlessly.
 The animations for the human meshes are very similar to player animations, sometimes the classification is different for animated meshes and stances.

 Animation stances are states of movement that the mesh will continue until a new animation stance is set.